sapient007/windows-gke-ingress/README.md

 ```

 the nginx instance needs to be updated to refelct the service name post start.
-To accomplish this, we must provide the environment variable `service_name` and also a command to do a environment variable substitution post start. below is a deployment manifest for referece.
-The portion that updates the Nginx instance occurs at the `postStart` event
+To do this, we provide an environment variable `service_name` and also a command to do a environment variable substitution post start. below is a deployment manifest for referece.
+The portion that updates the Nginx instance is at the `postStart` event

 ```
 apiVersion: apps/v1